-Louisiana notaries are able to prepare your will at a fraction of the cost of going to an attorney but still provides personal service with the knowledge of Louisiana laws that online services can't provide.
-Simple wills $200
+Louisiana notaries are able to prepare your Last Will and Testament at a fraction of the cost of going to an attorney but still provide personal service with the knowledge of Louisiana laws that online services can't provide.
+Simple wills $250

 If you pass away without a will your estate will be divided amongst your heirs.
 This can cause some confusion or issue since Louisiana is a community property state and your spouse may end up owning your home with your children.

 No, a will is specific to the person.
 Although many people leave everything to their spouse unless the predecease them then it go to their heirs.

 Online services that prepare wills sometimes miss State specific requirements and if you do use them you still have to bring the documents to a notary to get notarized which in many cases costs the same as if we prepared them for you.